 There aren’t many days when I don’t write, because apart from being my job, I love doing it.
 It’s not only creative but deeply satisfying and honestly - I’ve never had that Sunday night feeling so many people dread.
-I’ve been a freelance writer for thirty years and haven’t been without a writing commission, working on books for many famous publishing houses.
+I’ve been a freelance writer for thirty five years and haven’t been without a writing commission, working on books for many famous publishing houses.
 Most of this work was teachers’ resources for primary schools, as I taught that age group, education books for the high street and articles for professional magazines.
 Some were co-authored with a teaching colleague.

 For many years I taught creative writing to the older children in primary , helping them become enthusiastic about stories and it was then I began writing and illustrating stories to read to them.
 Three of these were published independently as children’s novels and then, having caught the fiction bug, I carried on writing fiction.
 There are fourteen now, in several of my favourite genre, including history, supernatural fantasy and horse tales.
-In 2013 I set up a small imprint for my children’s novels:

 MY DEBUT NOVEL FOR ADULTS